demml/opsml/docs/docs/interfaces/model/interfaces.md

 - `model_suffix` The suffix to be used when saving the model.
 This is used to determine the file extension when saving the model.
 - `save_onnx` If you plan to save your model via onnx, you will also need to specify your onnx conversion logic.
 (Optional, but to_onnx must be set to False if you don't plan on using onnx).
 Must return a `ModelReturn` class.

-These requirements are necessary for `Opsml` to properly save and load your model, as these are called during either saving or loading via the `ModelCard`.
+These requirements are necessary for `OpsML` to properly save and load your model, as these are called during either saving or loading via the `ModelCard`.

 ### Example